oauthstuff/app2app-evolution/README.md

 open a web browser even if the app of the domain owner is installed on the device.
-To open the app if the app is installed it is necessary to first check whether the app is installed.
+To open the app if the app is installed it is necessary to check whether the app is installed.
 The code for this can be seen below.
 The app must, of course, register the domain name as an Android
 App Link.